dbkynd-minecraft/VelocityPlayerList/README.md

 # VelicotyPlayerList
-Shows the joined players on hover just like vanilla servers.
+Adds functionality into Velocity to show the player list when you hover over the player count in the multiplayer menu similar to Vanilla servers.